Tips & Tricks

 Your video is only as successful as the number of people who watch it and take action.
 Make sure you're making a clear, unmistakable call to action to drive your viewer to do something for your mission with every video.

 Used efficiently and effectively, video can be an incredibly powerful tool in getting you from awareness to action.
-Rainforest Alliance's "Follow the Frog" shows us how one well produced video can educate the public and drive them to adopt new behaviors on a grand scale.\
+Rainforest Alliance's "Follow the Frog" shows us how one well produced video can educate the public and drive them to adopt new behaviors on a grand scale.
+This video was created by Wander.

 Not every video needs to solicit funds directly.
 It’s fine for your video goal to be showing existing donors that their investment in a program was money well spent.
 Use video to cultivate your existing donor relationships.
 Show donors their support makes a difference.
 People support causes when they believe their individual contribution matters.